mininimal/gmgmgm/src/work/thinq-tv/index.md

 title: Leading product vision of creator startup
 workYear: 2019
 company: ThinQ.tv
-description: During my studies at ASU, I joined a Venture Devils startup building a platform to help creators connect with their audience.
-I led the product vision, contributed to front-end code, and worked on the UX and web design.
+description: "During my studies at ASU, I joined a Venture Devils startup building a platform to help creators connect with their audience.
+I led the product vision, contributed to front-end code, and worked on the UX and web design."
 role:
   - Product Design
   - UX Design